pchapin/thumper/README.md

 to obtain cryptographic time stamps that can be used to later verify that certain documents existed on or before the time mentioned in the time stamp.
 Thumper is written in multiple programming languages, and used as a vehicle for exploring high integrity programming techniques.
-Currently versions in SPARK/Ada and Haskell are provided.
+Currently versions in SPARK/Ada, Haskell, and Scala are provided.

 The system is intended to satisfy two major goals.